Vanane/RoguelikeGenerator/README.md

 - Merge GameWindow and GamePanel

-- Add more common behaviour to BasicUI to factorize Gamepanel and Interface
+- Add more common behavior to BasicUI to factorize GamePanel and Interface

 - Add probability for tile creation